timvisee/apbf/README.md

   adb devices
   ```

-- Show logs (tap nav-bar button on the bottom-right)
 - Start brute forcing
   ```bash
   # Run tool
   cargo run --release
   ```

-- Wait for a successful attempt, this may take a while
+- Wait for a successful attempt, this may take a long while

 ## License
 This project is released under the GNU GPL-3.0 license.